 Eric Dodds 56:04

 Well, that was a super interesting conversation.
-I think, security to me is, like you said, when we were when we were talking before we started the interview with Jack, it’s one of those things that can be a little bit ambiguous, but amazing just to hear how he built on the work that he did at Airbnb and an open source project, to turn the technology into something that’s a big and growing company.
+I think, security to me is, like you said, when we were when we were talking before we started the interview with Jack, it’s one of those things that can be a little bit ambiguous, but amazing just to hear how he built on the work that he did at Airbnb and an open-source project, to turn the technology into something that’s a big and growing company.
 That’s really exciting.
 What do you think Kostas?

 Kostas Pardalis 56:33

 It’s amazing,I mean, what they have managed to achieve so far, in Panther, and with a product they’ve built, I think what I found extremely interesting, and a bit surprising, to be honest, is how security has evolved all these years.
 I mean, from the first time that I started working in technology, I remember chatting about security, but how security was performed like a couple of years ago with what security is today, something completely different.
-And what I find extremely interesting is that, and that’s get us also like to why it was interesting to have this podcast, as in show that called The Data Stack Show is that increasingly, the security problem is becoming a data problem.
-So about how to collect the right, the right data, how to search into huge amounts of data, and how you can react in real time when it’s needed, but at the same time have access to a huge amount of historical data that you can browse and query effectively.
-And it looks like Panther has done an amazing job in like addressing these requirements of the security problem of the day.
+And what I find extremely interesting is that, and that gets us also like to why it was interesting to have this podcast, as in show that called The Data Stack Show is that increasingly, the security problem is becoming a data problem.
+So about how to collect the right, the right data, how to search into huge amounts of data, and how you can react in real-time when it’s needed, but at the same time have access to a huge amount of historical data that you can browse and query effectively.
+And it looks like Panther has done an amazing job in addressing these requirements of the security problem of the day.
 And I’m pretty sure that we will see an amazing growth trajectory of this company.
 And I’m looking forward to chatting again with Jack in the future and learn more about what they are doing and what exciting stuff they’re building.

 Eric Dodds 57:58

 Me too.
 I think, you know, it’s interesting, thinking back on our conversation with Slapdash and how they achieve so much with search by approaching the problem differently.
-I think that Panther has done the same thing in many ways thinking about a serverless architecture that that sort of allows you to manage petabytes of data.
+I think that Panther has done the same thing in many ways thinking about a serverless architecture that sort of allows you to manage petabytes of data.
 It’s neat to see people approaching problems differently.
-So be excited to catch up with Jack than another couple months and we will catch you next time on The Data Stack Show.
+So be excited to catch up with Jack in another couple months and we will catch you next time on The Data Stack Show.